Breed: Rhode Island Red Chicken

 Comb: If single-combed, medium to moderately large single comb, with five evenly serrated points that are longer in the middle than the ends.
 Comb stands upright.
 (Standard of Perfection).

-Popular Use: Eggs and meat
+Popular Use: Great brown egg layer and meat bird

-It really isn’t a Rhode Island Red chicken if it has: Any white feathers showing on the outer plumage, any stubs or feathers between the toes, diseased birds, white ear lobes, wry tail feathers, down on the shanks, crooked backs or beaks, lopped combs, feathers having any problems with their quills, side sprigs on the comb, and wings that do not fold well or slipped wing (as it is best known).
+It really isn’t a Rhode Island Red chicken if it has: Any white feathers showing on the outer plumage, any stubs or feathers between the toes, diseased birds, white earlobes, wry tail feathers, down on the shanks, crooked backs or beaks, lopped combs, feathers having any problems with their quills, side sprigs on the comb, and wings that do not fold well or slipped wing (as it is best known).

 Quotes from Rhode Island Red Chicken Owners: